Bob Odenkirk: 2015–2022: Better Call Saul

+2023–present:

+In 2023, Odenkirk acted in the FX series The Bear playing Uncle Lee in the episode "Fishes".
+The performance earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+In 2025, Odenkirk made his Broadway debut as Shelly Levene in a revival of the David Mamet play Glengarry Glen Ross, headlining opposite Kieran Culkin and Bill Burr.
+Odenkirk's performance was critically acclaimed and earned a nomination for the Tony Award for Best Featured Actor in a Play; marking the polarizing revival's sole nomination.

+In Normal (2025), he plays Ulysses, a substitute sherriff in a sleepy town that has a crooked mayor.
+The screenplay is by Derek Kolstad and runs in the same vein as the Nobody films.

+Odenkirk will appear as the lead character of Johnny in The Room Returns!, a remake of the infamously bad 2003 film The Room, currently in post-production.

 Personal life

-In the early 1990s, Odenkirk was linked romantically to fellow comedian, actress, and writer Janeane Garofalo, who introduced him to Mr. Show with Bob and David co-creator David Cross.
+In the early 1990s, Odenkirk was linked romantically to fellow comedian, actress and writer Janeane Garofalo, who introduced him to Mr. Show with Bob and David co-creator David Cross.

 In 1997, Odenkirk married Naomi Yomtov, who was later the executive producer of W/ Bob and David.
-They have two children.
+They have two children, a son and a daughter.

-Discussing costume choices on Better Call Saul, Odenkirk stated he has a bit of color blindness, and leaves it to the costume department to select the right outfits for his roles.
+When discussing costume choices on Better Call Saul, Odenkirk stated he has partial color blindness and that he leaves costume selection for his roles to the costume department.

 On December 15, 2019, Odenkirk's alma mater SIU announced it had awarded him the honorary degree of Doctor of Performing Arts.

 On July 27, 2021, Odenkirk was hospitalized in Albuquerque after having what he described as a "small heart attack" on the set of the sixth season of Better Call Saul.
 Three days later, on July 30, Odenkirk reported that he would "be back soon", and on September 8 he reported he had returned to work.
-In 2022, Odenkirk revealed that he had two stents placed in his coronary arteries shortly after the widow-maker heart attack due to arterial plaque build-up, which he had been diagnosed with earlier in 2018; he also said that his condition was more severe than had initially been understood, disclosing that his heart stopped and he required cardiopulmonary resuscitation and defibrillation to recover a pulse.
+In 2022, Odenkirk revealed that he had two stents placed in his coronary arteries shortly after the widow-maker heart attack due to arterial plaque build-up, which he had been diagnosed with in 2018.
+He also said that his condition was more severe than had initially been understood, disclosing that his heart stopped and he required cardiopulmonary resuscitation and defibrillation to recover a pulse.